Guide to Data Onboarding for WattCarbon Users

 6. EV Charging

-The fields required at the device level will vary based on type of device.
-The CreateDevice endpoint can be used to create individual devices, and this page allows you to toggle to the device kind to see changing required fields based on device kind.
+The fields required at the asset level will vary based on type of asset.
+The CreateDevice endpoint can be used to create individual assets, and this page allows you to toggle to the asset kind to see changing required fields based on asset kind.

-Once Devices and Device Level Hourly Savings are available, WattCarbon will “mint” the EACs for you and either automatically allocate them to designated recipients or deposit them into your account.
+Once Assets and Asset Level Hourly Savings are available, WattCarbon can “mint” the EACs for you and either automatically allocate them to designated recipients or deposit them into your account.

 Questions?